itscodenation/curriculum-13-14/lessons/02_Directory_Structures/TeachersNotes.md

 ###Create a new folder

 Explain how to create a new folder.
+Model on a projector screen if possible, and have students help one another.

-###Have the students create a folder for each of the 11 ScriptEd Lessons.
+###Have the students create a folder for each ScriptEd Project for this semester

+Your_Name

+About_Me_Webpage

+Color_Block

+Tip_Calculator

+Madlibs

+Substrings

+Number_Guesser

+Magic_8_Ball

+ATM

 ##Download a File

-1. Go to (need a scripted.org page here).
-Right click on the link that says Download Me and hit "Save Link As..."
+1. Go to scripted.org/lessons.
+Right click on the link that says Download Me next to lesson 2 and hit "Save Link As..."

 2. Rename the file to "YOURNAME.html"

-3. Make sure you are in your (network drive, usb key, etc.).
+3. Make sure you are saving to the appropriate file -- students should save to the "Your_Name" file.

 4. Save the file "YOURNAME.HTML" inside the folder "ScriptEd Lesson 2"